-The National Assembly has passed the controversial Prevention of Electronic Crimes Bill (PECB) 2015 (generally referred as cyber crimes bill) after its approval from Senate.
+The National Assembly has passed the controversial Prevention of Electronic Crimes Bill (PECB) 2015 (generally referred to as cyber crimes bill) after its approval from Senate.
 The approved version of the bill contains 50 amendments and will be signed into law by the President of Pakistan anytime soon.

-1. Prevention of the Electronic Frauds:
+1. Prevention of the Electronic Frauds

-2. Security from Harassment and Identity Theft:
+2. Security from Harassment and Identity Theft

 We have observed many cases where people misuse information and pictures of others and then blackmail them.
-Females are particularly more vulnerable to this type of blackmailing as some dirty minds get access to family photographs and then start making taking advantage.
-As per this law, such blackmailers will be sent behind the bar if they do this now on.
+Females are particularly more vulnerable to this blackmailing as some dirty minds get access to family photographs and then start making taking advantage.
+As per this law, such blackmailers will be sent behind the bar if they do this from now on.

-3. Shield against Child Pornography:
+3. Shield against Child Pornography

-4. A Promise of Cyber Security:
+4. A Promise of Cyber Security

 IT professionals can understand the need and importance of these clauses.
 Data theft can not only cause severe financial and infrastructure loss but also makes your reputation vulnerable.
-Any business with stolen data can lose trust of the market and customers; we have seen companies getting out of the business following data breaches.
+Any business with stolen data can lose the trust of the market and customers; we have seen companies getting out of the business following data breaches.

-5. Discouragement of Propaganda Profiles:
+5. Discouragement of Propaganda Profiles

-Youth’s political and social activism is an encouraging development in Pakistan; however, the same has had its own grey areas.
+Youth’s political and social activism is encouraging development in Pakistan; however, the same has had its own grey areas.

-One such issue is of fake profiles and parody accounts where people use a person’s identity information and images to represent that person and start posting malicious updates/tweets and explicit images that may harm his/her reputation.
-This was equivalent to cyber character assassination of celebrities and masses.
-Even the Prime Minister’s daughter is not safe from this and recently raised voice against her fake profiles.
+One such issue is fake profiles and parody accounts where people use a person’s identity information and images to represent that person and start posting malicious updates/tweets and explicit images that may harm his/her reputation.
+This was equivalent to the cyber character assassination of celebrities and masses.
+Even the Prime Minister’s daughter is not safe from this and recently raised her voice against her fake profiles.

-In such cases, the bill suggests an imprisonment of up to 5 years or five million rupee fine or both.
-Similarly, the bill goes against those who post pornographic and sexually explicit images of a natural person or intimidate someone with sexual act or any explicit content.
-In simple words, this will discourage creation of profiles and pages for any kind of propaganda and character assassination of people.
+In such cases, the bill suggests imprisonment of up to 5 years or five million rupee fine or both.
+Similarly, the bill goes against those who post pornographic and sexually explicit images of a natural person or intimidate someone with a sexual act or any explicit content.
+In simple words, this will discourage the creation of profiles and pages for any kind of propaganda and character assassination of people.

-6. Riddance From Irritating Marketing Messages:
+6. Riddance From Irritating Marketing Messages

 The bill addresses a range of irritating issues that modern customers are facing today.
-Spamming, spoofing and identity crimes are just few to mention, which have been made punishable crimes with fines and imprisonment.
+Spamming, spoofing and identity crimes are just a few to mention, which have been made punishable crimes with fines and imprisonment.

 Though we can debate the term spam and add further filters to avoid any curb on healthy marketing practices, the existing clauses will refine email marketing, SMS campaigns, and other electronic communications.

-7. Discouragement of Religious Hatred:
+7. Discouragement of Religious Hatred

 The purpose of this article was to highlight the importance and vitality of this piece of legislation.
-Though, there is a need for further refinement and clarity in certain clauses of the legislation, one should not ignore the advantages and benefits it promises.
-It is hoped that the law will be implemented in letter and spirit and not misused to curb freedom of speech that our constitution promises.
+Though there is a need for further refinement and clarity in certain clauses of the legislation, one should not ignore the advantages and benefits it promises.
+It is hoped that the law will be implemented in letter and spirit and not misused to curb the freedom of speech that our constitution promises.